-Additional Sacramento-Yolo Port District Bonds � HARBORS AND NAVIGATION CODE 6939.4-6939.17
+Additional Sacramento-Yolo Port District Bonds / Harbors and Navigation Code 6939.4-6939.17

 6939.4.
 Pursuant to this article, the Sacramento-Yolo Port District may also create an additional bonded debt, in addition to all other indebtedness authorized by the provisions of this chapter, up to but not in excess of 1 percent of the assessed value of all taxable real and personal property within the district.

 6939.5.
-This bonded indebtedness may be created solely for the purpose of providing funds for the acquisition, construction, improvement, or extension of revenue-producing harbor improvements of
+This bonded indebtedness may be created solely for the purpose of providing funds for the acquisition, construction, improvement, or extension of revenue-producing harbor improvements of a self-liquidating character.

 6939.6.
 Any bonds issued pursuant to this article shall be authorized by ordinance passed by two-thirds of all of the members of the board. the ordinance shall not become effective until approved by a two-thirds vote of the county supervisors who represent any portion of the territory which is included within the district.
 Except as provided in this section, an election need not be held within the district, and it is unnecessary to secure the approval of the electors within the district for the issuance of bonds for the purposes and within the limitations of this article.

-The ordinance shall become effective 30 days from the date of its passage, unless a petition protesting the ordinance is presented to the board pursuant to Section 9144 of the Elections Code, prior to the effective date of the ordinance.
-If the petition is timely filed, proceedings for the adoption of the ordinance shall be conducted pursuant to Article 2 (commencing with Section 9140) of Chapter 2 of Division 9 of the Elections Code, and, as used in these sections, “board of supervisors” means the board of port commissioners, and “county” means the Sacramento-Yolo Port District.
+The ordinance shall become effective 30 days from the date of its passage, unless a petition protesting the ordinance is presented to the board pursuant to Section 9144 of the Elections Code, prior to the effective date of the ordinance. if the petition is timely filed, proceedings for the adoption of the ordinance shall be conducted pursuant to Article 2 (commencing with Section 9140) of Chapter 2 of Division 9 of the Elections Code, and, as used in these sections, “board of supervisors” means the board of port commissioners, and “county” means the Sacramento-Yolo Port District.

-6939.7.
-The bonds of any issue may be issued in one or more series.
-The bonds of such series shall be payable within 30 years from their date and shall mature serially at such times as may be fixed by the board, but the earliest maturity of the principal of the bonds of any series shall be fixed at a date not more than 10 years from the date of issue of such series.
+6939.7. the bonds of any issue may be issued in one or more series. the bonds of such series shall be payable within 30 years from their date and shall mature serially at such times as may be fixed by the board, but the earliest maturity of the principal of the bonds of any series shall be fixed at a date not more than 10 years from the date of issue of such series.

-6939.8.
-The bonds may be issued in such denominations as the board determines, except that no bond shall be of a denomination less than one hundred dollars ($100) nor of a greater denomination than one thousand dollars ($1,000).
+6939.8. the bonds may be issued in such denominations as the board determines, except that no bond shall be of a denomination less than one hundred dollars ($100) nor of a greater denomination than one thousand dollars ($1,000).

 The bonds shall be payable on the day and at the place or places fixed in such bonds, with interest at the rate specified in the bonds, which rate shall not be in excess of 6 percent per annum of the face amount, payable annually or semiannually.

-The board may provide for redemption of any bonds before maturity at prices and upon terms and conditions determined by it.
-A bond shall not be subject to call or redemption prior to maturity unless it contains a recital on its face to that effect.
+The board may provide for redemption of any bonds before maturity at prices and upon terms and conditions determined by it. a bond shall not be subject to call or redemption prior to maturity unless it contains a recital on its face to that effect.

-6939.9.
-If any officer whose signature or countersignature appears on the bonds or coupons ceases to be an officer before the delivery of the bonds to the purchaser, his signature or countersignature is nevertheless as valid and sufficient for all purposes as if he had remained in office.
+6939.9. if any officer whose signature or countersignature appears on the bonds or coupons ceases to be an officer before the delivery of the bonds to the purchaser, his signature or countersignature is nevertheless as valid and sufficient for all purposes as if he had remained in office.

 Bonds may be issued and sold by the board for not less than their par value and accrued interest to date of delivery, at such times and under such conditions as may be designated by the board.